 In addition to concerns about safety and efficacy, there are also issues regarding manufacture and quality control.
 In a recent study of commercial veterinary hemp products, only 23% (3 out of 13 products) of hemp oil extracts met the levels stated on the label.
 The remaining 77% either had no level stated on the label or contained less than what was stated.

 A 2017 study published in the Journal of the American Medical Association (JAMA) showed that human CBD products had wide variations in the amount of THC.
 If the amount of THC is too high compared to the amount of CBD, giving a dog enough of the product to provide 1-2 mg/kg of CBD might also be providing a toxic dose of THC.
 CBD-only products are available and, if they truly do only contain CBD, they should be safer than products containing THC.
-However, they are likely not to be as effective without some of the other chemical compounds such as CBDA.
+However, they are likely not to be as effective without some of the other chemical compounds, such as CBDA.

 When choosing a hemp oil extract or other CBD product, it is important to understand traceability and manufacturing quality standards.
 Ideally, the company can trace the ingredients from seed to extraction to finished product.
 There should be a certificate of analysis that guarantees legal THC levels, verifies the claims on the packaging, and demonstrates test results for contaminants such as heavy metals and pesticides.

 There is also the question of bioavailability – whether or not a pet has the ability to digest and absorb the active ingredients.
 For example, Chronoquin, one of the products that has laboratory testing behind it, has been tested and shown to reach an effective blood plasma concentration within 30 minutes of ingestion.
-CBD in oil-based liquid, called a lipid-emulsion oil, is absorbed better than chews and the type of oil makes a difference, too.
+CBD in oil-based liquid, called a lipid-emulsion oil, is absorbed better than chews, and the type of oil makes a difference, too.
+Oral products are absorbed better when given along with food.
 Topical products have been shown to be very poorly absorbed in dogs.
-Oral products are absorbed better when given along with food.

 The Wisconsin Veterinary Medical Association is now allowing veterinarians to discuss cannabis with pet owners and provide information regarding related products.
 However, cannabis products are currently being marketed to pet owners variously as drugs, supplements, or food additives.
 None of these comply with current FDA regulations.
-So although Wisconsin vets can talk about CBD products, we cannot administer, prescribe, or recommend them at this time.

 Because so many pet owners are asking about or already using CBD products, we want to reduce risks to animal health and provide suggestions for how to best assess them.
 If you feel compelled to try one, we at least want you to choose a quality product!
 Here is what to ask: